 Our hope is that Dr. Yalow’s legacy will inspire a new generation of Bronx children to work hard at their education and strive for success.

 The Rosalyn Yalow Charter School fosters a collaborative learning environment, using arts, music, and disciplined activities such as chess and fencing to engage the children and their families in the education process.
-The school will have a longer school day, 8 a.m.-5 p.m., and integrate academic teaching with arts, music, chess, and fencing throughout the day (no after-school programs).
-Yalow Charter School will be data-driven, using the NWEA and STEP assessment programs to guide teachers, administrators, and Board members in making professional development decisions.
-In addition to two teachers in each classroom, there will be a Response to Intervention team, staffed with special education and English language learning teachers reporting to the director of assessment.
+The school has a longer school day—9 hours—and integrates academic teaching with arts, music, chess, and fencing throughout the day (no after-school programs).
+Yalow Charter School is data-driven, using the NWEA and STEP assessment programs to guide teachers, administrators, and Board members in making professional development decisions.
+In addition to two teachers in each classroom, we currently have a 16-person Response to Intervention team, staffed with reading interventionists, and special education and English language learning teachers reporting to the director of assessment.

 Our new campus at Cardinal Hayes High School is beautiful, with amenities such as a 10,000 square foot playground as well as a large auditorium for student music programs.

 The NYS Education Department named Rosalyn Yalow a 2020 Achievement Recognition School, placing Yalow in the top 13% of all public schools in New York State.
 In addition to strong academic programs, we will provide our students with free mental health counseling, in addition to medical, dental, and vision care at no cost to families without insurance from Montefiore’s School Health Program.